-The speakers used in the BM-17 are very sensitive and don’t require much AF drive from the transceiver.
+The speakers used in the BM-17 are very sensitive and don’t require much AF gain from the transceiver.
 The frequency response is 200 Hz – 5 kHz with very low distortion.
 The ear pads are replaceable acoustic foam.

 The microphone audio for the BM-17 series terminates into a 1/8” mono plug while the headphone terminates into a 1/8“ stereo plug (1/8” to 1/4” adapter included).